 Workman Arts offers high-calibre art courses in Media Arts, Literary Arts, Music, Theatre and Visual Arts delivered by Workman Arts members and other working arts professionals.
 Our programs support artists to reach their creative and professional goals through art training, professional development, and presentation opportunities and by providing support through peer-to-peer interaction and community.
 All courses are free to members.

 This term classes will be held both remotely and in person.
-Please carefully read each course description to check if a class will be online, at WA’s CAMH location (1025 Queen Street West), or at WA’s Offsite (Artscape) studio (180 Shaw Street) or at an another location.
+Please carefully read each course description to check if a class will be online, at WA’s offsite studio at 32 Lisgar, unit #9.

 FREQUENTLY ASKED QUESTIONS